tajpouria/aws-solutions-architect-hands-on/README.md

 Advanced S3 and Athena

 - [] Create a S3 Bucket with Versioning enabled.
 Configure a root profile on CLI.
 Enable MFA Delete for the Bucket.
 Upload a object and verify the MFA delete.
+- [] Enable server access logs for a Bucket and store the logs in S3.
+- [] Create cross region replication (CRR) and same region replication (SRR) rules for a Bucket with delete marker replication enabled, and verify the upload and delete replications.

 ```sh
 aws configure --profile <profile name>